Cheetah: Historical range

 Three of the last wild cheetahs in India were shot in 1947 by Maharaja Ramanuj Pratap Singh Deo of Surguja.

-In prehistoric times, the cheetah was distributed throughout Africa, Asia and Europe.
-It gradually fell to extinction in Europe, possibly because of competition with the lion.
+In prehistoric times, the cheetah was distributed throughout Africa, Western and Central Asia.
 Today the cheetah has been extirpated in most of its historical range; the numbers of the Asiatic cheetah had begun plummeting since the late 1800s, long before the other subspecies started their decline.
 As of 2017, cheetahs occur in just nine per cent of their erstwhile range in Africa, mostly in unprotected areas.

-In the past until the mid-20th century, the cheetah ranged across vast stretches in Asia, from the Arabian Peninsula in the west to the Indian subcontinent in the east, and as far north as the Aral and Caspian Seas.
+Until the mid-20th century, the cheetah ranged across vast stretches in Asia, from the Arabian Peninsula in the west to the Indian subcontinent in the east, and as far north as the Aral and Caspian Seas.
 A few centuries ago the cheetah was abundant in India, and its range coincided with the distribution of major prey like the blackbuck.
-However, its numbers in India plummeted from the 19th century onward; Divyabhanusinh of the Bombay Natural History Society notes that the last three individuals in the wild were killed by Maharaja Ramanuj Pratap Singh of Surguja in 1947.
+However, its numbers in India plummeted from the 19th century onward; the last three wild individuals were killed by Maharaja Ramanuj Pratap Singh of Surguja in 1947.
 The last confirmed sighting in India was of a cheetah that drowned in a well near Hyderabad in 1957.

-Vladimir Geptner wrote that the cheetah's range in the Soviet Union encompassed the "desert plains of Middle Asia and southern Kazakhstan and the eastern Trans-Caucasus".
-During the Middle Ages, the cheetah ranged as far as western Georgia and probably survived in the Kura-Aras lowland and central Aras valley as recently as the eighteenth century, though it went extinct in the region following the decline of goitered gazelles and due to human persecution.
-By the mid-20th century, the cheetah was reportedly "still quite extensively if sparsely distributed throughout the region west of the Amu-Darya and Aral Sea, but has been vanishing very rapidly".
+The cheetah's range in the Soviet Union encompassed the "desert plains of Middle Asia and southern Kazakhstan and the eastern Trans-Caucasus".
+During the Middle Ages, the cheetah ranged as far as western Georgia and probably survived in the Kura-Aras lowland and central Aras River valley until the 18th century, though it went extinct in the region following the decline of goitered gazelles and due to human persecution.
+By the mid-20th century, the cheetah was reportedly "still quite extensively if sparsely distributed throughout the region west of the Amu Darya and Aral Sea, but has been vanishing very rapidly".

 In Iraq, cheetahs were reported from Basra in the 1920s.
 In Iran there were around 400 cheetahs before World War II, distributed across deserts and steppes to the east and the borderlands with Iraq to the west; the numbers were falling because of a decline in prey.
-Conservation efforts in the 1950s stabilised the population, but prey species declined again in the wake of the Iranian Revolution (1979) and the Iran–Iraq War (1980–1988), leading to a significant contraction of the cheetah's historical range in the region.
+Conservation efforts in the 1950s stabilised the population, but prey species declined again in the wake of the Iranian Revolution after 1979 and the Iran–Iraq War, leading to a significant contraction of the cheetah's historical range in the region.

 In 1975, the cheetah population was estimated at 15,000 individuals throughout Sub-Saharan Africa, following the first survey in this region by Norman Myers.
 The range covered most of eastern and southern Africa, except for the desert region on the western coast of modern-day Angola and Namibia.
-In the following years, cheetah populations across the region have become smaller and more fragmented as their natural habitat has been modified dramatically.
+In the following years, cheetah populations across the region have become smaller and more fragmented as the natural habitat has been modified significantly.